C++ Math asinh

 Return value

-The function returns the arc hyperbolic sine of an angle given in radian.
+The function calculates and returns the inverse hyperbolic sine value of an angle specified in radians.

 Example 1